snphillips/So-Trashy/README.md

   npm outdated
 ```

+- Ask AI to review your outdated packages to see if it recognizes any conflicts before you update the packages.
+Ask it for an order to update packages safely.
-- Ask npm to install the latest version of a package, using the `@latest` tag and `--save` flag to update `package.json`.
+- Use npm to install the latest version of a package, using the `@latest` tag and `--save` flag to update `package.json`.
 For instance, to update lodash:

 ```
   npm install lodash@latest --save